Masculinity at Centre Stage

 *

-I could not come up with a complete piece of book-length work after my first book came out in the fateful Ekushey bookfair, where Abhijit Roy was hacked to death – the same year that saw murders and attempted murders of bloggers, LGBTQ activists, publishers (including the publisher of my first book), rationalist thinkers and writers.
+I could not come up with a complete piece of book-length work after my first book came out in the fateful Ekushey Book Fair, where Avijit Roy was hacked to death – the same year that saw murders and attempted murders of bloggers, LGBTQ+ activists, publishers (including the publisher of my first book), rationalist thinkers and writers.
 Since then, I had been struggling to write my first novel for five years continuously.
 ‘The North End’ finally came out in 2020.

 Modern history tells us that a movement’s long-term inability to adapt and accommodate the diverse radical pain-points of its powerless – in our case, women, religious, sexual and ethnic minorities – makes newer movements inevitable.
 If we are to course-correct, we better do it now.
 The present eclipses what’s in the past; it also eclipses what might be in the future.
 Such is the authority of ‘the now’.
 It drinks up everything else like a tiny drop of water.●

-Barnali Saha is a Bangladeshi author of literary fiction.
-She is also a Khayal musician of the North Indian tradition.
+Barnali Saha is a Bangladeshi writer and Khayal musician of the North Indian tradition.